yusukemori97/chef-redis/README.md

 There are several recipes broken up into reusable pieces.
 For ease of use, we've also included wrappers that map the most common use.

-* `redis::default`  - The default recipe executes the redis::server_package recipe.
+* `redis::default`  - Does nothing to allow inclusing on LWRPs for wrapper cookbooks.
-* `redis::data_bag` - Create multiple redis instances from data_bags
+* `redis::data_bag` - Create multiple redis instances from data_bags. uses the instance LWRP.
 * `redis::install`  - Installs redis from source or package based on attributes
+* `redis::sentinel` - Configure a redis sentinel, uses the sentinel LWRP.
 * `redis::server`   - The default recipe executes the redis::server_package recipe.
 This recipe is here for compatibility with other community Redis cookbooks.
 * `redis::server_package` - Uses the recipe crumbs in the Redis cookbook to manage a packaged Redis instance.
 * `redis::server_source`  - Uses the recipe crumbs in the Redis cookbook to manage a source compiled Redis instance.